BarelangFC/BarelangFC-Vision/README.md

 ```
 ./darknet detector train cfg/obj.data cfg/yolov3-tiny_tes.cfg darknet53.conv.74
 ```

+## Demo / using data to robot
-All the command text you can create custom files.sh as you want, thank you that's enough from us and enjoy to learn.
+After all the data of image is learned by computer you only put the cfg file and weight file for using on your custom vision and now you can using it and explore and all the command text you can create custom files.sh as you want, thank you that's enough from us and enjoy to learn.